 The Princeton Review offers a range of LSAT classes to prepare students for the exam.
 Students can choose from in-person, live online or self-paced courses, depending on their own needs and preferences.

 Princeton Review specializes in getting students the personalized help they need.
 In-person and live online courses include access to instructors outside of class time for additional help, and those who want individual attention can choose a semi-private class.
+In fact, one of their newest additions is a top-tier course that guarantees a 90th percentile LSAT score, making you a shoo-in for the top law schools in the country.

 1. Small Group Course